Vonage/vonage-java-code-snippets/README.md

 ```

 If you set the environment variable `QUICKSTART_DEBUG` to any value, extra information
-will be output to the console from the Vonage Client library.
+will be output to the console from the Vonage Server SDK.

 ## Request an Example